sarwartusshar/wp-calypso/client/components/suggestion-search/README.md

 The placeholder text to show if nothing has been entered yet.

 ### `{Func} onChange`
-The callback function for receiving updated value, whether it's by typing, autocompletion, or suggestion picking.
-If a user is navigating through the list, it will pass an additional `true` as the 2nd argument.
+The callback function for receiving updated value as the user updates the search field.

+### `{Func} onSelect`
+The callback function for receiving updated value when the user selects a suggestion.

 ### `{Func} sortResults`
 An optional method for sorting the results that we display in the suggestion list.